tscholze/kotlin-kotlog-cli/README.md

 ## Ideas
 - Switching to [Kobweb](http://kobweb.varabyte.com) / Compose for Web instead of HTML templates
 - Embedding "auto share" of new blog posts
-- Creating "social cards" that look nice if you share the post on social media

 ## Warning
 Do not use this tool in production or something else besides education!
 I just started studying Kotlin and have no idea if the source generated or consumed by the CSS is GDPR or something else compliant.